 Are you seeking real-time information about your Google Ads campaign performance and want to compare it to your competitors?
-The Google Ads auction insights is your go-to resource.
+Google Ads auction insights are your go-to resources.
 Reading this basic guideline, you’ll understand the full potential of auction insights, optimize your Ad Rank and surpass your competitors.

 Table of Contents

-Google auction insights is a valuable tool for Google Search ads and Google Shopping ads campaigns.
-It provides information on how frequently your ads appear compared to your competitors’ ads in your target placements.
+Google auction insights provide information on how frequently your ads appear compared to your competitors’ ads in your target placements.
+The report works for Google Search ads, Google Shopping ads, and Performance Max campaigns.

-The auction insights is usually within a day of your ads being displayed.
-Therefore, it gives you updated insights into the ranking of your campaigns.
+The Google Ads auction insights are usually within a day of your ads being displayed.
+Therefore, they give you updated insights into the ranking of your campaigns.
 You can make informed decisions to optimize your campaigns.

 How does Google Ads auction work?

 The auction in Google Ads is a process that determines which ads will be displayed on Google’s SERPs and other Google advertising platforms.
-Mega Digital has summarized two key points to help you understand how the process works.
+Mega Digital has summarized 3 main points to help you understand how the process works.

 - Matching ads: When a user searches, the Google Ads system sorts out all ads with matching keywords in the search query.